Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Recall from the class that we can use abstraction to help and manage complexity in engineering biological systems.

 **Q.4.b.**  Imagine an engineered living system with a function of your choice.
 What does this system do?
-(1-sentence.
-Example engineered bacteria (*E.coli* for example) to detect lead or arsenic and produce a color pigment (red for lead, purple for arsenic).
+ Example engineered bacteria (*E.coli* for example) to detect lead or arsenic and produce a color pigment (red for lead, purple for arsenic) (1-2 sentences)

 **Q.4.c.**  Sketch a black box “device-level” systems diagram that would implement your system.